johngathure/Rust-Full-Stack/README.md

 ## The current state of this repository

-I will work with other production projects in the private repository.
+These are lists of what I should code.
+I also write production projects in the separate private repository.
+So, it will be updated when only necessary.

 1. Rust - IFPS, read the code and test it.
 2. Golang - bbolt, Authorization with REST.
 Then, refactor it with gRPC.
 3. Python - Tkinter apps.
-4. JavaScript - Node/Express/Mongoose example.
+4. JavaScript - Node/Express/Mongoose example with tests and log.

 ## Contact